wcarc-on/wcarc-site/minutes/minutes202107.md

 None.

 ### Show and Tell / Announcements
-- Glenn (VE3XRA) solicited feedback from attendees on whether RAC should allow to use the digital modes during the RAC contests.
+- Glenn (VE3XRA) solicited feedback from attendees on whether RAC should allow digital modes during the RAC contests.
 - Bert (VE2ZAZ) showed a VHF contest logging software package he is putting together.
-The software package is available on GitHub or via the ve2zaz.net website.
+The software package is available [on GitHub](https://github.com/VE2ZAZ/VHF_Contest_Logger_Software) or [via the ve2zaz.net website](http://ve2zaz.net/VHF_QSO_Logger/VHF_Contest_Logger.htm).
-- Lawrence (VA3IQ) mentioned the existence of the HamshackHotline.com ham radio VOIP telephone network.
+- Lawrence (VA3IQ) mentioned the existence of the [HamshackHotline.com](https://hamshackhotline.com/) ham radio VOIP telephone network.
 - Clayton (VE3IRR) shared a 1987 Stittsville News newspaper article featuring the WCARC during the field day.
 It is James (K0FE) who sent it by email.
 Back then, his father, Melvyn (KN4GB, previously VE3OFD), was a member of the WCARC.
 - Wayne (VE3CZO) gave a quick update on the last month's presentation: His Tx/Rx Sequencer now uses a ATTiny microcontroller.
 The product is still in development.
 He will provide a better update at the next month's meeting.
 - Bert (VE2ZAZ) showed a TinySA $50 spectrum analyzer.
 Considering the cost, it offers some impressive performance.